Gigaton (album): Critical reception

 Kerrang! writer George Garner gave the album a perfect score, and wrote: "it's Pearl Jam's most incensed album since 2006.
 It's their most musically inventive since 1998.
 And, by virtue of its themes, it is their most gravely needed of their entire career.
 It is, in short, a triumph".
 Garner also noted that Gigaton "often zips along so quickly that on first listen it's easy to miss the details that make it so special".

 Writing for The A.V.
 Club, Alex McLevy gave the album a B, criticizing it for being uneven, but praising the band for musical experimentation and writing that it "stands out in comparison to several more recent Pearl Jam albums due to the improved ratio of hits to misses on the back half".
 Consequence of Sound critic Matt Melis graded the album a B+, noting that the three best songs from Gigaton were "Superblood Wolfmoon", "Quick Escape" and "Retrograde".

 Steve Lampiris of The Line of Best Fit considered Gigaton the band's most experimental album, and gave it a score of 8 out of 10.
 Tom Hull was less impressed, giving it a B grade and saying that it is "not bad, nor especially interesting, and by the end I was reminded of how tedious Eddie Vedder's voice is."

 Accolades

 Commercial performance

-On the US Billboard 200, Gigaton debuted at number 5 with 63,000 equivalent album units, marking the band's twelfth top 10 album.
+On the US Billboard 200, Gigaton debuted at number 5 with 63,000 album-equivalent units, marking the band's twelfth top 10 album.
 Of that sum, it sold 14,000 vinyl copies, the second-largest weekly vinyl sales for a 2020 release.

+As of March 2024 the album has earned 172,000 equivalent album units in the US.